tannewt/wa-law.org/bill/2021-22/sb/5483/S/README.md

         i.
 "Cosmetic parts" means parts that are attached by and can be replaced in total through the use of screws, bolts, or other fasteners without the use of welding or thermal cutting, and includes windshields, bumpers, hoods, or trim panels.

         ii.
 "Manufacturer's suggested retail price" means the retail price of the new motor vehicle suggested by the manufacturer, and includes the retail delivered price suggested by the manufacturer for each accessory or item of optional equipment physically attached to the new motor vehicle at the time of delivery to the new motor vehicle dealer that is not included within the retail price suggested by the manufacturer for the new motor vehicle.

+## Section 708
+> This section adds a new section to an existing chapter [47.46](/rcw/47_public_highways_and_transportation/47.46_public-private_transportation_initiatives.md).
+Here is the [modified chapter](rcw/47_public_highways_and_transportation/47.46_public-private_transportation_initiatives.md) for context.

+1. The legislature finds that the users of the Tacoma Narrows bridge deserve toll relief and an equitable plan to address the rapidly escalating costs of debt service used to finance construction of the bridge.
+Rather than loans, the state should simply provide the funds to keep the tolls at the level as of January 1, 2021, thus keeping the promises that the state made regarding the term of the tolls on the Tacoma Narrows bridge and providing an appropriate amount of toll relief to the users of the bridge.

+2. [Empty]

+    a.
+On July 1, 2021, for fiscal year 2022 costs, the state treasurer must transfer from the forward Washington account created in section 701 of this act to the Tacoma Narrows toll bridge account created in RCW 47.56.165, $28,715,000.

+    b.
+On July 1, 2022, for fiscal year 2023 costs, the state treasurer must transfer from the forward Washington account created in section 701 of this act to the Tacoma Narrows toll bridge account created in RCW 47.56.165, $16,643,000.

+    c.
+On July 1, 2023, for fiscal year 2024 costs, the state treasurer must transfer from the forward Washington account created in section 701 of this act to the Tacoma Narrows toll bridge account created in RCW 47.56.165, $13,334,000.

+    d.
+On July 1, 2024, for fiscal year 2025 costs, the state treasurer must transfer from the forward Washington account created in section 701 of this act to the Tacoma Narrows toll bridge account created in RCW 47.56.165, $15,750,000.

+    e.
+On July 1, 2025, for fiscal year 2026 costs, the state treasurer must transfer from the forward Washington account created in section 701 of this act to the Tacoma Narrows toll bridge account created in RCW 47.56.165, $11,715,000.

+    f.
+On July 1, 2026, for fiscal year 2027 costs, the state treasurer must transfer from the forward Washington account created in section 701 of this act to the Tacoma Narrows toll bridge account created in RCW 47.56.165, $12,975,000.

+    g.
+On July 1, 2027, for fiscal year 2028 costs, the state treasurer must transfer from the forward Washington account created in section 701 of this act to the Tacoma Narrows toll bridge account created in RCW 47.56.165, $13,421,000.

+    h.
+On July 1, 2028, for fiscal year 2029 costs, the state treasurer must transfer from the forward Washington account created in section 701 of this act to the Tacoma Narrows toll bridge account created in RCW 47.56.165, $13,169,000.

+    i.
+On July 1, 2029, for fiscal year 2030 costs, the state treasurer must transfer from the forward Washington account created in section 701 of this act to the Tacoma Narrows toll bridge account created in RCW 47.56.165, $7,908,000.

+    j.
+On July 1, 2030, for fiscal year 2031 costs, the state treasurer must transfer from the forward Washington account created in section 701 of this act to the Tacoma Narrows toll bridge account created in RCW 47.56.165, $12,543,000.

 ## Section 709